Lina Nielsen: "I wouldn’t wish it upon my worst enemy, experiencing paralysis" - AW

 View this post on Instagram

 “I couldn’t walk.
 I couldn’t brush my teeth, I couldn’t brush my hair, and she was the one who did all of that for me,” Lina reveals.
 “It was a very vulnerable place to be and she was the one that helped me through that.
-I’d wake her up every morning, can you brush my hair for me, I need to go to school.
-Every time since I was 13-years-old I would always continue with life the way it was.
+I’d wake her up every morning asking can you brush my hair for me, I need to go to school.
+Every time since I was 13 years old I would always continue with life the way it was.

-“Even though I couldn’t move my right arm properly, I will still go to school, I would still study, I would make sure I would do what a normal 18-year-old would do.
+“Even though I couldn’t move my right arm properly, I would still go to school, I would still study, I would make sure I would do what a normal 18-year-old would do.
 She would brush my hair for me.
-I did come to sports eventually when I was 18-years-old.
-She was going through a great season, she went to the world juniors in Eugene in 2014.
+I did come to sports eventually when I was 18 years old.
+She was going through a great season, as she went to the world juniors in Eugene in 2014.
 I was trying to navigate whether I wanted to do sports.

 “I’d say I didn’t have what a normal 18-year-old would have.
 You know, you are at the legal drinking age, you can go out.
 I was so sad and would have to navigate that.
 It took me a long time to process it.
 I think the reason I didn’t tell people at first is that I didn’t believe it myself.
 I went through denial a little bit.